Bullmastiff vs Bulldog (English Bulldog): Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Bullmastiff and Bulldog (English Bulldog).
 Bullmastiff has moderate grooming needs, while Bulldog (English Bulldog) requires moderate maintenance.
 Professional grooming costs reflect these differences: Bullmastiff owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Bulldog (English Bulldog).
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners